yuanpaner/fs/note.md

 - [ ] what file name we use
 For example, if I add a file ../filename to the test.fs.
 Should I add it as "filename" or as "../filename" directly?

+- [ ] write with different filenames
+Your program should be able to handle filenames no larger than 16 bytes
+And my question is more about the requirement, like if we add a file from the parent folder (../), which filename are we expected to use, "../filename", or just "filename" ?
 - [X] write one small file
 - [X] write one large file
 - [X] write one large file out of boundary